Parthsabhaya18/Youtube-Clone/README.md

 # 📺 My-YouTube Clone
  - Welcome to My-YouTube Clone, a fully responsive and feature-rich web application built to simulate the functionality of YouTube.
  - This project leverages the YouTube Data API for real-time video fetching, offering users a seamless browsing experience.
+ -
+## Deployment
+The application is deployed and accessible at https://zp-youtube.vercel.app/

 🌟 Features
 - 🔍 Search Functionality: Users can search for videos with keywords.